On efforts to decouple early universe cosmology and quantum gravity phenomenology: Generalized cosmic censorship

-In the context of semiclassical cosmologies that possibly include singular starts and bounces as a contrast, it would seem that there are two closely related assumptions about the local fundamental physics in the vicinity of a bounce for the diagrammatic tool presented in \citep{ijjas2018bouncing} to be apt.
+In the context of semiclassical cosmologies that possibly include singular starts and bounces as a contrast, it would seem that there are two closely related assumptions about the quasi-local\footnote{`Local' in the sense of neighborhoods; `quasi' because the neighborhoods in question must be, by setup, carefully chosen as opposed to arbitrary.} fundamental physics in the vicinity of a bounce for the diagrammatic tool presented as the main focus in \citep{ijjas2018bouncing} to be apt.
 These are discussed in the next section, and clarify the constitutive assumptions behind the cosmology done as effective field theory program.
-In sum: the generalized cosmic censorship principle, which would secure the epistemic legitimacy of the overall program, would seem to be a joint affirmation of these two assumptions about the local physics throughout an effective cosmos.
+In preview and sum: the generalized cosmic censorship principle, which would secure the epistemic legitimacy of the overall program, would seem to be a joint affirmation of these two assumptions about the quasi-local physics throughout an effective cosmos.